Location - Mowbray National Park, North Queensland, Australia

 How to get there

-Navigate to Spring Creek Road (via Trezise Road) and drive almost to the end where there is a 90 degree right-hand turn.
-You will notice a dirt track tucked away on your left at the bend.
-Follow the dirt track a couple hundred metres to the creek where you can park your car and where the hike upstream begins.
+First, navigate to Spring Creek Road (via Trezise Road), which is about 15 kilometres south of Port Douglas.
+Then, drive almost to the end of Spring Creek Road until you see a 90 degree right-hand turn.
+Near here, you will notice a dirt track tucked away on the left at the bend in the road.
+Drive along this dirt track for approximately 200 metres until you reach the creek.
+Here, you can park your vehicle and begin the hike upstream.

 - Please do not bring glass bottles and containers into this area.